gabrieltigerstrom/QnA_bot/README.md

 Q&A Bot
 ====

+## Install Docker
+The project is based on docker.
+So in order to run it, one must install it.
+Here are descriptions for installing Docker on [Mac](https://docs.docker.com/docker-for-mac/), [Linux](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [Windows](https://docs.docker.com/docker-for-windows/).

 ## How to run
 1. Install docker and docker-compose
 2. Download the data files from [here](http://nlp.cis.unimelb.edu.au/resources/cqadupstack/cqadupstack.tar.gz) and un-tar it.